ofilis/smartairfreshener/README.md

 What i have used:

-- Wenos D1 mini Dev.
+- Wemos D1 mini Dev.
 Card
 - 1 Channel 5V Relay Module
 - Air Freshener